 Double Crown TMK-1

 Modeled by Arthur Möeller in 1940 and very similar to the International HUM 832 – Slovakian Girl with Letter in the idea of having a basket on one arm and holding a letter in her hand, this very colorful figurine is instead showing a Mel 25 on the bottom of the base as a possible, early sample to consider.
 Robert L. Miller has in his 9th Edition of the Price Guide on page 438 that this is also considered to be the HUM 825 (B) figurine.
-This is part of the Donald Deeks Collection held at auction on Saturday, 16 January 2021 in Clearwater, Florida and sold for $3,500.00.
+This was part of the Donald Deeks Collection held at auction on Saturday, 16 January 2021 in Clearwater, Florida and sold for $3,500.00.

 Blackwell Auctions (2021).
 Blackwell Auctions.
 Retrieved from https://www.gotoauction.com/sales/view/254997.html